fdivita/ocp-deployment/README.md

 nfs
 lb

-The createnfs contains all the commands use to create a fake nfs The file storage contains the commands used to create PV deploy_metric_loggin  is used to deploy logging and metrics To test the Jenkins deployment and CI/CD you coudl use https://github.com/openshift-roadshow/nationalparks
+The createnfs contains all the commands use to create a fake nfs.
+The file storage contains the commands used to create PV. deploy_metric_loggin  is used to deploy logging and metrics.
+To test the Jenkins deployment and CI/CD you coudl use https://github.com/openshift-roadshow/nationalparks